AntonyJees/task-api/README.md

 # task-api
-i completed the task as much i can. i referred some youtube videos and article for the integration of payment gateway.
+i completed the task as much i can. the first api can test on postman "localhost:8080/view_product/{name}/{location}
+the second api can test on browser "localhost:8080" i referred some youtube videos and article for the integration of payment gateway.
 links: